laffan/psd-to-phaser/plugin-v3/README.md

 ### place()

 If you're placing a layer group, all of the descendants will be placed by default.
 However, place() also lets you place specific descendants using a slash path format.
-An optional "options" object allows you to limit the recursion ("levels") and set debugging options ("debug").
+An optional "options" object allows you to limit the recursion ("depth") and set debugging options ("debug").

 ```js
 // Place a top level layer